WolfgangMehner/matlab-support/matlab-support/README.md

 MATLAB-IDE for Vim/gVim.
 It is written to considerably speed up writing code in a consistent style.
 This is done by inserting complete statements, idioms and comments.
 These code fragments are provided in an extendible template library.
-This plug-in also supports the use of the MATLAB code checker "mlint" and provides quick access to the online documentation of the Matlab functions.
+This plug-in also supports the use of the MATLAB code checker "mlint", and provides quick access to the online documentation of the Matlab functions.
 Please read the documentation.
 This plug-in can be used with Vim version 7.x .